stepaside/Yarn/README.md

 // Yarn provides a simple IoC container implementation
 // One can easily override it with any DI framework
 // of choice by implementing IContainer
-// This should be called on application startup ObjectContainer.Initialize(() => new Any_IoC_Implementation_Based_On_IContainer());
+// The following code should be called on application startup
+// in order to override IoC container ObjectContainer.Initialize(() => new Any_IoC_Implementation_Based_On_IContainer());

 // IRepository is instantiated using default constructor of Yarn.Data.EntityFrameworkProvider.Repository